Charlie Blackmon Preview, Player Props: Rockies vs. Orioles

-On Saturday, Charlie Blackmon (hitting .400 in his past 10 games) and the Colorado Rockies play the Baltimore Orioles, whose starting pitcher will be Kyle Bradish.
-First pitch is at 7:05 PM ET.
+On Sunday, Charlie Blackmon (.500 on-base percentage in past 10 games, 124 points above season-long percentage) and the Colorado Rockies face the Baltimore Orioles, whose starting pitcher will be Jack Flaherty.
+First pitch is at 1:35 PM ET.

-He had two hits (going 2-for-3) in his most recent game against the Orioles.
+In his most recent appearance, he racked up two hits (going 2-for-4 with an RBI) against the Orioles.

 Charlie Blackmon Game Info & Props vs. the Orioles